Did you know that there is more than one type of bipolar disorder?

 Depression in Bipolar 1 and 2

-The signs of depression in both types of mood disorders are similar or often the same.
+The signs of depression in both types of mood disorders are similar or often the same.2

-Remember, symptoms of mania or hypomania must be present for it to be a bipolar disorder.
+Remember, symptoms of mania or hypomania must be present for a diagnosis of Bipolar Disorder.

 The severity of the lows can also be the same, and this can make it difficult to get the right diagnosis initially.